 Groups objecting to the Mallard Pass and Gate Burton developments are in a similar position – generally accepting the need for solar power but unable to effectively challenge government when the reality of the scale of land use and transformation becomes clear.

 Many other developments have already been approved or are in planning.
-The latest generation of solar farms are far larger than those already built.
+The latest solar farms will be far larger than those already built.
 Construction began on Project Fortress in north Kent last year, with a planned capacity of over 350 MW, almost five times greater than the largest existing British solar farm, at Llanwern near Newport.

 Consent